WAAV: History

 On April 30, 1997, Cumulus Broadcasting announced its purchase of WAAV, WWQQ-FM, WXQR-FM, and WQSL.
 Ansell stayed as host of "Talk of the Town".
 After the purchase WAAV dropped UNCW sports.
 UNCW games moved first to WMFD and then to WLGX before returning to WAAV three years later.

 On December 21, 2006, Ansell retired after 22 years as WAAV morning host; on January 2, 2007, Marty Shirah took over, and remained there until May 28, 2010.
 On June 1, he moved to late afternoons.

 On June 1, 2010, Curtis Wright, conservative host of "The Morning Beat", previously heard on WLTT/WNTB, debuted a new conservative talk radio morning show on the station and on Cumulus sister station WFNC in Fayetteville.
 Curtis' show lasted until Labor Day 2012.
 The Tyler Cralle Show moved from 5–7 p.m. to 6–10 a.m. on September 4, 2012.
 As is true for most corporate broadcast entities, shaving costs to increase the bottom line have cost the station much of its live programming and is providing less of its own news content, utilizing local TV station WECT for news updates.

-On May 3, 2021 Nick Craig took over morning's hosting "Wilmington’s Morning News with Nick Craig" from 6-9 a.m.
+On May 3, 2021, Nick Craig took over mornings hosting "Wilmington’s Morning News with Nick Craig".